 "Blocked pipes bring big problems" means urinary tract blockages lead to health complications.
 Blockages in the urinary tract can cause discomfort, pain, and serious damage.
 Obstructive uropathy is a chronic or acute condition for all demographics and needs prompt medical care.

 Obstructive uropathy is a functional or structural hindrance or blockage in the urinary tract that stops normal urine flow.
 This condition of blocked urine flow leads to renal failure or dysfunction.
-It can occur in any area, such as from the cast and the renal tubules to the urethral meatus.
+It can occur anywhere along the urinary tract, from the renal pelvis and ureters to the bladder outlet or urethra.

 Obstructive uropathy occurs when the urinary system is obstructed and fails to drain urine.
 This situation forces urine to back up and injures the kidneys.
 Here are a few causes of blockage: